tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [Avenue Open Kitchen](https://ritual.co/order/avenue-open-kitchen-7-camden-st-toronto/2tnh): 4.6/5.
 Hard to find, very small restaurant, brunch is cheap, gives a large quantity of potatoes, sausages and eggs.

+[Bao House](https://www.bao-house.ca/): 4.1/5.
+Just premade Chinese food, if you are Chinese, no need to try again.

 [Brown Donkatsu](https://browndonkatsu.ca/): 4.6/5.
 Quantity is super large, order one dish is enough for two people, but I don't like therr are ketchup in the curry!

 [Byblos](https://byblosdowntown.com/): 4.9/5.
 Eastern Mediterranean cuisine, always worth to go to, lamb ribs top recommendation.